jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 ## Sugar

-**Sucrose** is the molecule inside sugar, the stuff made from sugar cane or sugar beets.
+**Sucrose** is the molecule that makes up table sugar, the stuff made from sugar cane or sugar beets.
 Its purpose in the vaccine is to protect the other components from sustaining damage during frozen storage.
 In both vaccines it is by far the biggest non-water component by weight, for example at 87 mg/mL in Moderna’s.
 I wonder if this means that the vaccine tastes sweet.

 Finally, add water and stir.
 Just kidding, don’t stir: The instructions for Pfizer-BioNTech specify quickly rotating the vial upside down and back ten times as the protocol for mixing.
 And don’t worry, you won’t destroy the LNP’s by doing that.